A list of the most frequently asked questions with answers from around the Court.

 The Supreme Court conducts hearings and trials at several locations in the Melbourne CBD and in regional locations.
 Check your Court documents to see where you need to be.
-The Contact us page on our website has address details.
+The Contact us and locations pages on our website have address details.

 What are the Court’s opening hours?

 The Supreme Court building at 210 William Street, Melbourne, is open Monday to Friday from 8.30am to 6pm, except public holidays.
 All other Supreme Court buildings in Melbourne CBD are open Monday to Friday from 9am to 5pm except for public holidays.